AckerlyXu/heima/articles/virtual-network/resource-groups-networking.md

 You can manage your Azure networking resources using different interfaces.
 In this document we will focus on tow of those interfaces: REST API, and templates.

 ### REST API
-As mentioned earlier, network resources can be managed via a variety of interfaces, including REST API,.NET SDK, Node.JS SDK, Java SDK, PowerShell, CLI, Azure Portal Preview and templates.
+As mentioned earlier, network resources can be managed via a variety of interfaces, including REST API,.NET SDK, Node.JS SDK, Java SDK, PowerShell, CLI, Azure Portal and templates.

 The Rest API's conform to the HTTP 1.1 protocol specification.
 The general URI structure of the API is presented below: